d-meiser/d-meiser.github.io/_posts/2018-9-24-denver-seattle-not.md

 was struggling to cover the distance I had done on the first two days on the way out in three days.
 It was close to 400 miles from Lander to Broomfield via this route.
-I was hungry most of the time and was not feeling very strong most of the time.
+I was hungry most of the time and was not feeling very strong.

 I had the worst dinner of the trip.
-Half a loaf of Hostess Classic Wheat "bread" with eighth servings of Oscar Meyer salami.
+Half a loaf of Hostess Classic Wheat "bread" with eight servings of Oscar Meyer salami.
 That stuff is made of 98% pink slime with a few specks of pig hoof I'm sure.
 But it's got a few hundred percent of your daily sodium!
 So works for me.
 Also it was unpleasantly cold that